kevinyswong/kevinyswong.github.io/index.md

   making extremely sophisticated structures to avoid tax.
 They don't try to do things that are illegal.
 It's just that the tax code is so grey, they push the limits."
-But more importantly!—sure enough, Senator Kennedy recourses (1:36:52) to his signature move: calling up someone's tweet—the tweet comes back for vengeance!
-It's too bad that this is a senate committee where words are held accountable, and Senator Kaine once again stepped in at the very end to correct the tweet's context.
+But more importantly!—sure enough, Senator Kennedy recourses (1:36:52) to his signature move: calling up someone's old tweet—thy tweet comes back for vengeance!
+It's too bad that this is a senate committee where words are held accountable, and Senator Kaine once again stepped in at the very end to situate the tweet's in its original circumstance.
 But we've gotten ahead of ourselves!
 In the heat of the moment, Senator Kennedy was commencing his profound investigation!
 This time, though, he loses some of his charm from indulging too long on a combative exchange with his victim,
   <a href="https://scholar.google.com/citations?user=Ili51ooAAAAJ&hl=en">Natasha Sarin</a>.
   The tweet in question this time: "The House Republican stance is, I kid you not, support for Israel as long as we make it easier for people to cheat on their taxes."
-As if personally offended, Senator Kennedy says he found Sarin "appalling", positively "appalling", because Sarin "didn't talk to any of 'em."
-His astute verdict this time—"I'm going to remind you: you can only be young once, but you can always be immature."
+As if personally offended, Senator Kennedy says he found Sarin "appalling", positively "appalling", because Sarin "didn't talk to any of 'em [House Republicans]."
+His astute verdict this time—"I'm going to remind
+  you: you can only be young once, but you can always be immature."
+This was a very mature comment from the senator, if the writer must say so himself!
   Immediately afterwards, Senator Kennedy found himself needing to stand his ground against the rebuff of the committee's chairman, Senator Whitehouse, who said, "I think that the treatment of the witnesses is beginning to degrade a bit here"; but Senator Kennedy insisted on his insightful analysis of her revealing tweet, saying, "I'm entitled to test their credibility, and I think one of our witnesses just got tested."
 A tweet, indeed!
 One mighty fine test there!
+It really was quite astonishing!

   We were discussing illegal immigration.
 With the federal debt growing at the current rate, I am rather against the government recklessly expanding spending.